lingwhatics/lingwhatics.github.io/reading.md

 ## Books I have been reading

 ### 2018
+- _Vacationland: True Stories from Painful Beaches_ by John Hodgman (2017)
 - _Breakfast at Tiffany's_ by Truman Capote (1958)
 - _One Day We’ll All Be Dead and None of This Will Matter_ by Scaachi Koul (2017)
 - _La Perdida_ by Jessica Abel (2002)